Rate-of-return regulation

 Rate-of-return regulation is a system for setting the prices charged by government-regulated companies like public utilities.
 It attempts to set prices at efficient (non-monopolistic, competitive) levels equal to the efficient costs of production, plus a government-permitted rate of return on capital.

 Rate-of-return regulation is similar, but not identical to, cost-based or profit margin regulations, in which a company's maximum profit margin is capped.
 Margin caps are often criticized by economists for encouraging cost-padding or gold-plating, in which a regulated monopoly takes on unnecessary costs to receive additional payment.
 A similar effect, known as the Averch–Johnson effect, encourages firms under rate-of-return regulations to adopt capital-labor ratios that are too high.

 Rate-of-return regulation was dominant in the US for a number of years in the government regulation of utilities.
 Profit margin caps are still used in health insurance.

 Method of regulation

 Rate-of-return regulation is considered fair because it gives the company the opportunity to recover the costs of serving their customers while protecting consumers from paying exorbitant prices.
 Under this method of regulation, government regulators examine the firm's rate base, cost of capital, operating expenses, depreciation expenses and taxes in order to estimate the total revenue needed for the firm to fully recover its expenses.

-Revenue Requirement Calculation
+Revenue requirement calculation

 Regulators combine a company's expenses and cost of capital to calculate a revenue requirement.
 This revenue requirement becomes the target revenue for setting prices.